anand9499/Customer-Churn-Prediction-using-Spark/README.md

 # Customer-Churn-Prediction-using-Spark
+## Overview
-In this project, I use the customer behavioral data of a fictitious music app company, Sparkify, to create a model that predicts customers who are most likely to churn.
+In this project, I use the customer behavioral data of a fictitious music app company, Sparkify, to create a model that predicts customers who are most likely to churn.I used three different models : Logistic Regression Model, Linear SVC Model and Random Forest Model.
+Based of F1 scores, Random Forest Classifiers performed the best.
+F1 score as evaluation metric was suitable for this scenario, because our dataset was imbalanced.
+The ------- model achieved a best F1 score of -------.
+Most useful features turned out to be : ----------

-Files:
+## Files in the repo
 1. Readme
 2. Sparkify.ipynb

+## Packages used
+PySpark, Pandas, Matplotlib, Seaborn, Plotly

-For blogpost related to this project, pleas visit : https://medium.com/@anand9499/customer-churn-prediction-using-apache-spark-5ce8103934ac
+For blogpost related to this project, please visit : https://medium.com/@anand9499/customer-churn-prediction-using-apache-spark-5ce8103934ac